-With regard to compensation claims arising due to the defectiveness of a product, the MDR refers to applicable Union and national law (article 10, paragraph 16 MDR).
+With regard to compensation claims arising due to the defectiveness of a product, the MDR refers to applicable EU and national law (article 10, paragraph 16 of the MDR).

-Also, the authorised representative is legally liable for defective devices on the same basis as the manufacturer, jointly and severally with the latter, if the manufacturer is not established in a member state and has not fulfilled its obligations under the MDR (article 11, paragraph 5 MDR).
+Also, the authorised representative is legally liable for defective devices on the same basis as the manufacturer, jointly and severally with the latter, if the manufacturer is not established in a member state and has not fulfilled its obligations under the MDR (article 11, paragraph 5 of the MDR).